-If you’re familiar with other customer or buyer’s journey frameworks such as the HubSpot FlyWheel, you’ve probably noted the difference in the number of stages.
+If you’re familiar with the buyer’s journey, you’ve probably noted the difference in the number of stages.
 We appreciate and find value in this level of granularity.
 Why?
 It allows marketers to be more intentional and accountable throughout the journey.
 Aligning measurement at each of these stages using a Growth Scorecard gives your organization more actionable insights for predictable growth.

 Drive customer success

 The Customer Value Journey places particular emphasis on customer success, not just sales outcomes.

 The Excite stage forces organizations to define and quantify the “Ah-Ha” moments.
 This is the point where customers understand the value of your product or service.
 These moments transform your offering from a “want to have” to a “must have.”
 It’s not about convincing someone that you have what they need, it’s ensuring your offering meets their needs.
 This reflection often involves updating products or service offerings.